 Hi y'all!
-My name is Ashley Cain and I am co-fundraising chair for 2017-2018 school year.
+My name is Ashley Cain and I am President for 2018-2019 school year.
 I am a transfer senior, working towards a degree in Animal Science with Pre-Vet concentration and a minor in dairy management.
 I joined Block and Bridle in Spring 2017.
-This is my first position being held in Block and Bridle.
+This is my second position being held in Block and Bridle.
 My main goal for this year is to build a better connection between UConn's B&B chapter and the community.
 If you have any fundraiser ideas or general questions feel free to email me at [email protected]

 Hiya!
-My name is Natalie Majewski and I'm a junior majoring in Agriculture and Natural Resources.
+My name is Natalie Majewski and I'm a senior majoring in Agriculture and Natural Resources.
 When I graduate I want to work in ag literacy and run my own diversified livestock operation.
 I'm excited to spend this year as your historian!
 In my free time I like to fish, hunt, work with livestock (especially goats), play with baby animals, ride horses, and make new friends!
 If you have any questions, want to send me pictures from Block & Bridle, or want to tell me about any good fishing spots around campus, you can reach me at [email protected].
 Have a good one!

 Hello!
 As a Connecticut native and UConn Block and Bridle alum, I am very happy to be a member of this Department of Animal Science faculty teaching a diversity of courses and working with great B&B members!
 Currently I teach a combination of 2 and 4-year courses, specifically, Nutrition, Genetics, Companion animal management and Sustainable animal management.
 Students in the Sustainable agriculture course, participate in a research project focused on reducing greenhouse gases (carbon dioxide) in the atmosphere by applying compost to intensively grazed sheep pastures on Horsebarn Hill Road.
 Thus far, through this pasture management we have increased soil carbon compared to grazed pastures without compost added.
 If you have any questions or concerns that I may assist you with, do not hesitate to ask!
 Please contact me at [email protected] or 860-486-3376.